JuliaML/MLDataPattern.jl/docs/documentation/folds.rst

   To give a concrete example of such assignment sequences, consider the result of calling ``kfolds(6, 3)`` (see code below).
-It will compute the training assignments ``train_idx`` and the validation assignments ``val_idx`` for a 3-fold repartitioning strategy that is applicable to any data container that has 6 observations in it.
+It will compute the training assignments ``train_idx`` and the corresponding validation assignments ``val_idx`` for a 3-fold repartitioning strategy that is applicable to any data container that has 6 observations in it.

   .. code-block:: jlcon